Yazeeddsl/masd-goal/README.md

 -slides from documentation

+#### modelling decisions(to adjust to a problem)
+a. fully automated restaurant(only robots)
+b. partially automated restaurant(screens and task for humans, supportive system)

 ####done
 - fix modelling problem in eclipse(that the diagrams are not shown and the palette neither) and adjust